le27/L-Elliott/_pages/questions.md

 ---
 {% include base_path %}

 Below I give a list of still open questions I have previously asked in my papers.
+Motivation and backgroud for these questions can be found by following the source links.
 At the end of the list I also include questions which have since been answered.
 If you know the answers to any of the unanswered questions then please let me know!

 Last updated never